jesselessa/my-musical-data/README.md

 ### 2. User Allowlist (Development Mode)

-Since the application operates in development mode, Spotify limits access to specific users:
+Since the application operates in development mode, Spotify limits access to specific users :
 - Go to your App settings in the Spotify Dashboard.
 - Navigate to **Users and Access**.
 - Manually add the email addresses of the Spotify accounts you want to authorize (up to 25 users).